Living Peace International

 Together with the dice she also proposed the “Time out”: at noon every day we have a moment of silence, reflection, or prayer for peace.

-As of today, there are more than 1,000 schools and groups that adhere to this project and more than 600,000 children and young people involved in these initiatives in the five continents.
+As of today, there are more than 1,700 schools and groups that adhere to this project and more than 1 million children, young people and adults involved in these initiatives in the five continents.

 Living Peace International aims at improving everyone’s commitment to live in peace and for peace in every context, including education.